digitalfabrik/integreat-cms/README.md

 For more information, refer to [this issue](https://github.com/microsoft/vscode-remote-release/issues/1729) in the VSCode Remote Extension repository.

-##### Test discovery

-Testing is not yet fully integrated into our Visual Studio Code Container, but we provide convenient task definitions to facilitate testing.
-For example, you can simply type `task current python test` and hit enter to run the current Python test file.
-Take a look at the `.vscode/tasks.json` for more helpful tasks and extend this file as needed.

 ##### Docker permissions

 The user must be in the docker group on linux, VSCode does not allow to optionally enter sudo password.